Marcepann/Project-BT4BR/README.md

 Make sure you have all required packages installed!

-You can download them with this command:
+In case, you can download them with this command:

 ```
 install.packages(c(